 - Classification of Problem

-At this stage, similar problems (and their consequent solutions) are searched in nature.
-It is like a Literature Review of Nature.
+At this stage, similar situations (problems and their solutions) are searched in natural world.
+It is like Literature Review of Nature.
 There are several freely accessible databases available online.
-Sometimes, close scenarios are found in major scientific journals (which aren’t freely accessible.
-But hei, now you know which phenomenon/species/process to search for!)
-The closest scenario in nature to the problem identified before, is selected for further study.
-It leads (must lead) to other directions.
-Such as structures, materials, existing and predicted technologies.
+Sometimes, such scenarios are found in major scientific journals (which aren’t freely accessible.
+But hei, now you know which phenomenon/species/process to search for!) and sometimes elsewhere.
+Once a close scenario to the problem is identified in natural world, it is studied in depth.

+It is said that when Sir Richard Buckminster Fuller entered his class, he often began by asking students to bring latest research on a given subject.
 The idea of latest research is central to NatureGadget.com.
-If one is not aware of say, an advanced material which can perform a certain task by itself, a lack of such knowledge can render the whole project, along with time, creativity and craftsmanship which has gone into it, sterile before it’s even published.
-An independent research is done therefore, on many facets of technology related to the given gadget.
+Say, one isn’t aware of advanced material which can perform a certain task by itself.
+Lack of this knowledge can render a a design project obsolete before it even begins.
+An independent research is done therefore, on many facets of technology related to a given gadget.